dergigi/dergigi.github.io/bitcoin/lessons/ch1-03-replication-and-locality.md

 #### Down the Rabbit Hole

 - [Where Am I?][Daniel Dennett] by Daniel Dennett
-- Coin Center's Peter Van Valkenburg on [Preserving the Freedom to Innovate with Public Blockchains][Peter Van Valkenburgh] hosted by Peter McCormack
+- 🎧 [Peter Van Valkenburg on Preserving the Freedom to Innovate with Public Blockchains][wbd049] WBD #49 hosted by Peter McCormack

 <!-- Through the Looking-Glass -->
 [a magic spell]: {% post_url /bitcoin/2018-08-17-the-magic-dust-of-cryptography %}